Ron89/thesaurus_query.vim/README.md

 To ensure stability of the plugin's functionality, under the hood, this plugin uses multiple backends sequentially to query for a synonym.
-Backends function independently, hence the plugin will be functional as long as one of the three backends is behaving properly.
+Backends function independently, hence the plugin will be functional as long as one of the these backends is behaving properly.

 * **thesaurus\_com** queries from [Thesaurus.com](http://thesaurus.com/) for